rcgsheffield/ventilation-for-hospitality/README.md

 # Installation

-Make sure the OS packages are up-ot
+Make sure the OS packages are up-to-date.

+Clone the code repository.

 Run the installation script as a superuser: